ceesem/cookiecutter_templates/uv-task/{{cookiecutter.directory_name}}/README.md

 #### Inserting Tasks

-To insert tasks into the queue, run the `insert_tasks.py` script with the above enviornment variables set.
+To insert tasks into the queue, run the `insert_tasks.py` script with the above environment variables set.

 The easiest way to do this is to use `poe` to run the `insert_tasks` script in `uv` with an environment file.
 Assuming you have already have an established python environment created with `uv sync` or anything else that generates a `uv.lock` file, you can insert tasks via:`poe insert_tasks`.
-If you need to specify an environment file other than `.env`, you can do so with `poe insert_tasks -e my_env_file.env`.
+If you need to specify an environment file other than `config/task.env`, you can do so with `poe insert_tasks -e my_env_file.env`.
-Note that this command will expect `.env` (or your file) to exist in the root of the project directory.
+Note that this command will expect `config/task.env` (or your file) to exist relative to the root of the project directory.
 If you don't want that for some reason, run via `uv run --frozen insert_tasks.py`.
 Note that the `--frozen` flag is important to make sure that the tasks and the workers are running the same code.